 To help your visitors recognize that the video was produced by your company and is not a third-party ad, one of the best strategies is to design a lightbox that matches your brand colors and font family.

-Here’s an example from Comet Meetings’ website.
+Here’s a video popup example from Comet Meetings’ website.
 They included their logo, some brand patterns, and reused their company’s family font.

 If you thought that creating a mobile video popup was as easy as making sure it’s responsive, what will come next will be a disappointment for you…